MattJMLewis/dragonfly/docs/installation.rst

 Running dragonfly
 ^^^^^^^^^^^^^^^^^

-- Development

 Simply run the ``main.py`` file.
 However before you do this you should modify the ``config.py`` file to match your setup.

-- Production

-    Coming soon...
+As ``dragonfly`` implements the Python WSGI interface any WSGI server should work with the application.

 Usage
 ^^^^^